-To accomplish this, the U.S. Department of Energy recommends that you:
+To reduce air infiltration, the U.S. Department of Energy recommends that you complete several steps:

 - Caulk that barrier.